JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed clinic guard not dropping key if killed by seductive feeding.
 Made it possible to continue E's quest after visiting Vandal often.
 Moved breakroom so geometry fits and fixed werewolf blood exploit.

-Elizabeth Dane:
-+Added boat model, props, missing door sounds and fixed screenshots.
-Lowered difficulty of Dane computer and made cop acknowledge quest.
-Restored several rookie cops and repaired Dane crane switch icons.
-Stopped Dane cop from looping and fixed illogical camera detection.

-Gallery Noir:
-+Restored XP for entering peacefully and improved Chunk's sequence.
-+Activated light switch and added cash box item and botch message.
-+Added sound to Blood Guardian summoning and removed a blood trail.
-+Stealing charity money will not cost Humanity if you know about it.
-Fixed Gallery bar inspection and made charity money stay available.
-Prevented talking with Chunk when someone else attacked the Gallery.
-Made police always investigate crime and locked gallery front then.
-Corrected wrong painting positions after slashing then re-entering.

-Serial Killer:
-+Lowered gainable Humanity points and restored killer's phone call.
-+Restored one dog model to and fixed sounds and actions at junkyard.
-Removed Masquerade violation and failure for convincing the killer.
-Made killer react to diner violence and quest independent from Muddy.
-Corrected freezes on meeting the killer and Gimble while Obfuscated.

 Ocean House:
 +Restored sun room music, a missing newspaper and made photos sepia.